venkatsubra01/GreenCycle/README.md

 - Integrated a **LangChain agent** powered by a Large Language Model (LLM) for:
   - Answer retrieval.
   - Item recyclability validation.
+  - Integrated LangChain agent with web using Tavily API.

 ### Demo:
 - Created using **Figma** for showcasing app functionality.